Broad Street, Bristol: Notable architecture

 Tailor's Court is a small side lane leading off Broad Street.
 Here can be seen the Merchant Tailor's Guild Hall, built in 1740.
 This area used to be full of lawyers' offices, but is now mostly student accommodation.
 The churchyard of St John the Baptist has an entrance here.
+On the opposite side of the street to the church entrance, the skyline is punctuated by St Lawrence House, a 12-storey tower completed in 1967 on the line of the medieval city wall.
+It has since been converted to student use.

 St John's Gate

 St John's Gate, which stands at the bottom of the street, is the last remaining part of the city wall, with Church of St John the Baptist built above it.
 The two side passages were created in the 1820s.
 Niches in the wall contain the figures Brennus and Belinus, according to legend they founded the city.
 Nearby St John's Conduit was originally built for the friary of the Carmelites but also supplied the people of Brandon Hill.
 The parishioners were allowed to use only the overflow from the system, and they took advantage of this again during the blitz of World War II when water mains had been damaged.